Fulfilling and secure retirement lifestyle

 Kitchen accessibility features

-Lowering countertops and installing easy-to-reach storage.
+Lowering countertops and installing pull-out shelves.

 Implementing remote care and safety technologies

-Innovative solutions for monitoring health
+Innovative solutions for vital signs monitoring

-The essential role of caregivers for seniors
+The essential role of family caregivers

-Leisure and activities to enrich the lives of seniors
+Leisure and community activities to enrich lives

-Gentle physical leisure activities and stretching
+Low-impact physical activities and stretching

 Cognitive and creative leisure activities